Music

 Shoutout to the three musketeers who unknowingly inspired me to bring some funkiness to life and bring geek swagger into music.
 Because if you can end a night singing psalms on the streets, you can do whatever the hell you want.

-And that is probably also one message I would like to bring to the table as Putte Kool - the reminder that we need to enjoy life, have the courage to try new things, fight our fears, and ask ourselves:
+And that is probably also one message I would like to bring to the table as Putte Kool - the reminder that we need to enjoy life, have the courage to try new things, fight our fears, and:

-Because if you don’t, just know — there will always be a geek gang out there doing it.😎
+Because if you don’t find it or do it, just know — there will always be a geek gang out there doing it.😎

 Putte's Käärijä - Cha cha cha remix in swedish